-Policy Injury Pension Costs
+Police Injury Pension Costs

 Under the Police Pension Regulations the cost of injury pensions and adjustment for reduced pension contributions as a result of III Health retirements are not reimbursed by the Home Office and are met from Force budgets.
-The overspend in 2017/18 was £571k.
-This overspend is driven by 2 broad categories, the first is the award of over £300k of backdated injury and medical pension awards - some of which date back to 1995.
-These could not have been foreseen when the original budget was set.
+This is a volatile area of spend, vulnerable to fluctuation dependent on the circumstances of individual officers, and the underspend of £59k has been transferred to a reserve, to be brought back to mitigate against any overspend in future years.